Black History Month Coincides With Lincoln’s And Frederick Douglass’ Birthdays

 While Negro History Week continued to be celebrated, it wasn’t until the rise of the Civil Rights Movement that the week gave way to Black History month.
 In 1975, then president Gerald Ford officially recognized Negro History week and encouraged people nationwide to participate in the celebration of black achievements.
 President Ford’s official recognition of Negro History week/Black History week helped pave the way for a nationwide, month-long observance.
 You may read President Ford’s remarks below.

-“It is most appropriate that Americans set aside a week to recognize the important contribution made to our nation’s life and culture by our black citizens.
+“It is most appropriate that Americans set aside a week to recognize the important contribution made to our nation’s life and culture by our black citizens.”

 The next year, President Ford would expand his message from urging people to celebrate Black History week, to the organization of Black History month.
 President Ford issued the message on Feb.
 10, 1976, and it could be stated that this was when Black History month officially got its start as it is recognized and observed today.
 You may read President Ford’s complete message affirming Black History month here.